GirasolXimena/microblog-python-flask/readme.md

 # Microblog

-##Python - flask
+## Python - flask intro project

 ### Information

 This is a repository for making a microblog with the following features:

 - User/Login
 - Password Hashing